SvenTiigi/STLocationRequest/README.md

 ## iOS Simulator

-Please mind that the 3D Flyover-View will only work on a real iOS device (not in the Simulator) with at least iOS 9.0 installed.
+Please mind that the 3D Flyover-View will only work on a real iOS device (not in the Simulator) with at least iOS 9.0 installed ([Apple Developer API Reference](https://developer.apple.com/reference/mapkit/mkmaptype/1452553-satelliteflyover)).
 A Screenshot taken from an **iOS Simulator** running `STLocationRequestController`.

 <p align="center">
 <img src="./Preview/iOSSimulatorBehavior.jpg" alt="iOSSimulatorBehavior" title="iOSSimulatorBehavior" width=300>